neurodebian/neurodebian/sphinx/booth_sfn2010.rst

-In general, we had the impression that Linux users employ a larger variety of tools in their research activities, whereas users of proprietary operating systems tended to limit themselves to a more restricted set, or use an intermediate platform, such as Matlab.
+In general, we had the impression that Linux users employ a larger variety of tools in their research activities, whereas users of proprietary operating systems tended to limit themselves to a more restricted set, or use an intermediate computing platform, such as Matlab.

 .. figure:: pics/sfn2010/NeuroDebianPosterSession.jpg